chrismlittle123/sql-task/task.md

 ## BONUS

-Build an API that can generate fake data for the raw_orders table.
+Generate fake data for the raw_orders table.
 Build an ETL pipeline using Databricks to get the normalised data into a Databricks SQL warehouse.
-Create a dashboard using Databricks SQL dashboards to visualise the 3 metrics (Part 2).
+Create a pubilc dashboard using Databricks SQL dashboards to visualise the 3 metrics (in Part 2).